Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 If a node wants to upgrade it's Tessera to privacy enhancements release (or further) to avail other features and fixes but not ready to upgrade GoQuorum, it can do so by not enabling `enablePrivacyEnhancements` in Tessera config.
-This will allow the node to reject PP and PSV transactions from other nodes until the node is ready to support privacy enhanced contracts/transactions.
+This will allow the node to reject PP/MRP and PSV transactions from other nodes until the node is ready to support privacy enhanced contracts/transactions.

 ## Backward compatability